joematthews/opinionated-angular/README.md

 > [!NOTE]
 > Saving a document using VSCode will automatically add missing `i18n` attributes using `eslint --fix`.

+### Angular Material & Dark Theme

+Enables [Angular Material](https://material.angular.io/guide/getting-started) and uses a [dark theme](./src/theme.scss) that automatically switches from dark to light based on the light/dark preference set in the OS. _The default theme is dark._

+Changes `density` to `-2` to make the UI (including buttons) more compact and more inline with web expectations.

+Downloads the [Roboto font](https://fonts.google.com/specimen/Roboto) from the Google font api in the [index.html file](./src/index.html).
+The font is set in the [styles.scss file](./src/styles.scss).

+Enables [Animations](https://angular.io/guide/animations) for Angular Material and custom components.

 ### Server-side-rendering & Pre-rendering